 Lieneke van Campen (1973) is a landscape architect, and studied at Van Hall Larenstein and the Academy of Architecture in Amsterdam.
 Having worked for several years at Buro Lubbers and for Grontmij, she was employed at Karres en Brands in 2001 as a designer, project manager and, later, partner.
 Since mid-2013, she has acted as managing director and co-owner of Karres en Brands.
 As managing director, she is responsible for the internal organisation of the agency and contact with clients.

-Lieneke’s graduation project for Razende Bol on Texel was nominated for the Archiprix 2006, and since then she has herself become a teacher at the Academy of Architecture in Amsterdam and Arnhem.
+Lieneke’s graduation project for Razende Bol on Texel was nominated for the Archiprix 2006, and since then she has herself become a teacher at the Academy of Architecture in Amsterdam.
+Lieneke is member of the jury of the EGHN, European Garden Heritage Network.